GLIDE-LLC/docs/nomenclature.md

 ### 📙 WordPress Accounts

 No need to create WordPress admin accounts in `local environment`.

-These will be fetched from `development environment`
+These will be fetched from `development environment` when you fetch the webiste or when you replace the local database.

 <br>
 <br>